 eInvoicing - Bringing Business to the 21st Century

 In addition to drastically reducing the manual effort to process invoices, this would reduce errors as well as the risk of fraud and electronic theft.
 Some surveys estimate a cost saving of as much as 60% in account payable processing.
-This translates to billion of Euros saved across the EU every year.
+This translates to billions of Euros saved across the EU every year.

 Fighting Fraud through Qualified Electronic Signatures

-The combination of an eInvoice with a qualified electronic signature allows to guarantee the invoice’s authenticity of origin and integrity of the data.
-Compliance with European eIDAS-Regulation provides the legal frame-set and backing (non-repudiation of origin and of emission).
+The combination of an eInvoice with a qualified electronic signature allows to guarantee the invoice’s authenticity of origin and the integrity of the data.
+Compliance with the European eIDAS-Regulation provides the legal frame-set and backing (non-repudiation of origin and of emission).